Anti-Catholicism in the United States: Late 20th–early 21st century

+Rise in anti-Catholic attacks

-The United States Conference of Catholic Bishops currently maintains a list of anti-Catholic attacks aimed at Catholic churches in the U.S. From May 2020 to May 2022, they reported that at least 139 incidents occurred across 35 U.S. states & the District of Columbia.
+The United States Conference of Catholic Bishops currently maintains a list of anti-Catholic attacks aimed at Catholic churches in the U.S. From May 2020 to May 2022, they reported that at least 139 incidents occurred across 35 U.S. states and the District of Columbia.
 These included cases of arson, beheaded statues, gravestones defaced with swastikas, smashed windows, pro-abortion graffiti, theft, and more having taken place in Catholic churches and buildings.

-In 2021, The Wall Street Journal has noted that according to FBI stats, anti-Catholic hate crimes have risen in recent years, with an annual increase since 2013.
-73 anti-Catholic documented hate crimes occurred in 2019, an increase from 64 in 2019, and 51 in 2018.
+In 2021, The Wall Street Journal has noted that according to FBI statistics, anti-Catholic hate crimes have risen in recent years, with an annual increase since 2013.
+73 anti-Catholic documented hate crimes occurred in 2020, an increase from 64 in 2019, and 51 in 2018.
+According to OSCE's hate crime database (ODIHR), there were 420 hate crimes against Christians in 2022, the most out of any religious group after Jews.
+This report includes anti-Catholic hate crimes.

+On August 27, 2025, a mass shooting targeting Annunciation Catholic Church in Minneapolis resulted in the death of two Catholic school children and injured 17.
+The perpetrator, Robin M. Westman, died of a self-inflicted gunshot wound.
+Westman was transgender and attended the church’s adjoining school in the past.
+The FBI is investigating the shooting as an anti-Catholic hate crime and as an act of domestic terrorism.

 Human sexuality, contraception, abortion

-LGBT activists and others often target the Catholic Church for its teachings on issues relating to human sexuality, contraception and abortion.

-In 1989, members of ACT UP and WHAM! disrupted a Sunday Mass at Saint Patrick's Cathedral to protest the church's position on homosexuality, sex education and the use of condoms.
-The protestors desecrated Communion hosts.
-According to Andrew Sullivan, "Some of the most anti-Catholic bigots in America are gay".
-One hundred eleven protesters were arrested outside the cathedral.

-On January 30, 2007, John Edwards' presidential campaign hired Amanda Marcotte as blogmaster.
-The Catholic League, which is not an official organ of the Catholic Church, took offense at her obscenity- and profanity-laced invective against Catholic doctrine and satiric rants against Catholic leaders, including some of her earlier writings, where she described sexual activity of the Holy Spirit and claimed that the church sought to "justify [its] misogyny with [...] ancient mythology."
-The Catholic League publicly demanded that the Edwards campaign terminate Marcotte's appointment.
-Marcotte subsequently resigned, citing "sexually violent, threatening e-mails" she had received as a result of the controversy.
+The Catholic Church generally teaches that acts of homosexuality, abortion, and contraception are sinful.
+Such views have sparked Anti-Catholic activity.

+On December 10, 1989 members of ACT UP and WHAM disrupted a Sunday Mass lead by Cardinal John O'Connor at St. Patrick's Cathedral, New York.
+While O'Connor was sympathetic towards and provided care to those suffering from HIV/AIDS, he maintained a belief that condoms shouldn't be promoted or distributed, even as a prophylactic.
+This stance was a contributing factor to the tensions between his church and local advocacy groups.
+111 protestors were arrested after shouting and generally disrupting the service.